 Much like Durables, Specialty Goods often require a multi-step manufacturing process, which increases total inventory levels.
 Further, specialty products by nature have a lot of product variants.
 This breadth of product offering acts to increase the required level of inventory.

-Conclusion: Using Industry Benchmarks to Estimate Excess Inventory
+Conclusion: Using Industry Data to Manage Inventory

 I provide the above as a framework to help you define excess inventory at your business.
 As a summary, I follow the below process in my own consulting practice: